-The educational model we aim to develop, though non-denominational, will be Christian, without compromise, as per our Articles of Faith.
+Our educational model is (non-denominational, Protestant) Christian, without compromise, as per our Articles of Faith.
 Our faculty will teach and model a biblical perspective.
-At the same time, students will be taught how to think soundly, logically, critically and wisely, so that they will be, in the true sense of the term, free thinkers, with courage to speak and live the truth, as far as they understand it, both graciously and in love, in the midst of a crooked and perverse generation.
+At the same time, students are taught how to think soundly, logically, critically, and wisely, so that they will be, in the true sense of the term, free thinkers, with the courage to speak and live the truth, as far as they understand it, both graciously and in love, in the midst of a crooked and perverse generation.

-Education is much more than facts and ideas being poured into an empty vessel; it’s about learning how to think rationally, critically and to communicate effectively.
-It’s about developing an accurate and healthy worldview as well as values, character, wisdom and discernment.
-And it is the mentoring of future leaders, parents, entrepreneurs, employees and citizens.
+Education is much more than facts and ideas being poured into an empty vessel; it’s about learning how to think rationally, critically and how to communicate effectively.
+It’s about developing an accurate and healthy worldview as well as values, character, wisdom, and discernment.
+It is the mentoring of future leaders, parents, entrepreneurs, employees, and citizens.

 The classical paradigm recognizes three main learning stages in the development of a child: 1) the grammar stage; 2) the logic stage; and 3) the rhetoric stage.
 During the grammar stage, young children are sponges ready to soak up information.
-In the middle years, children grow in their ability to assimilate information and make connections, which leads to questions and discussion of ideas.
-They are increas-ingly interested not only in the who, what, where and when but the why and the how of things!
-This is the logic stage.
-This is followed necessarily by the rhetoric stage, during which they need to grow in true wisdom and in their ability to express ideas accurately, elegantly and persuasively.
+In the middle years, the logic stage, children grow in their ability to assimilate information and make connections, which leads to questions and discussion of ideas.
+They are increasingly interested not only in the who, what, where, and when but the why and the how of things!
+This is the time for them to start developing an understanding of sound reasoning and an ability to recognize faulty argumentation.
+During the high school years, students move on to the rhetoric stage, during which they continue to grow in true wisdom, while developing their ability to express ideas, both in speech and in writing, accurately, elegantly, and persuasively.

 “Mathematics is the language with which God has written the universe.”
 Galileo Galilei